clemsonciti/workshop-palmetto/_episodes/06-interactive.md

 This will bring you back to the login node.
 See how your prompt has changed to `login001`.
 It is important to notice that you have to be on a login node to request a compute node.
 One you are on the compute node, and you want to go to another compute node, you have to exit first.

 For some jobs, you might want to get a GPU, or perhaps two GPUs.
 For such requests, the `qsub` command needs to specify the number of GPUs (one or two) and the type of GPUs (which you can get from `cat /etc/hardware-table`).
-For example, let's request a NVIDIA Tesla K40 (these nodes are on the `fdr` interconnect so we have to specify that as well):
+For example, let's request a NVIDIA Tesla K40:

 ~~~
-qsub -I -l select=1:ncpus=4:mem=10gb:ngpus=1:gpu_model=k40:interconnect=fdr,walltime=2:00:00
+qsub -I -l select=1:ncpus=4:mem=10gb:ngpus=1:gpu_model=k40,walltime=2:00:00
 ~~~
 {: .bash}